Aliiatt/Projects-/devops/hands-on/Kubernetes/S2-kubernetes-02-basic-operations/README.md

 The .spec.selector field is a label selector.

 The .spec.selector field and .spec.template.metadata field must be same.
-There are additional issues related this subject like louse coupling, but we discuss this on service object.
+There are additional issues related this subject like louse coupling, but we discuss this on the service object.

 ### Deployments